 "The only thing that you absolutely have to know, is the location of the library."

 Here's my complete guide to visiting the UNESCO-listed Coimbra University in Coimbra Portugal.
 The town is the perfect midway stop between Lisbon and Porto and well worth a visit.

 Swish, I flicked my imaginary black cape over the stones in the courtyard of Coimbra University.
 Oh, to be a student again ...

 Eh, not really, I couldn't stand someone telling me what to read and when.
 But the place appealed intensely to my nerdy imagination and nostalgic memories of college and law school.

-My daughter and I had seen some amazing sites on our recent geographical cure.
-Our 10 day itinerary for Portugal is here.
+My daughter and I had seen some amazing sites on our sojourn in Portugal.
 But we were perhaps most bowled over by the architectural splendor of the UNESCO-listed Coimbra University.
 And the swirling black cape uniforms of its students.
 They looked very Harry Potter-esque and we were a tad jealous.

 Perched on the town's hilltop, Coimbra University is an ancient site.
 It's one of the oldest universities in the world, older than Oxford University.
 Coimbra itself is known as the “Athens of Portugal” for its knowledge and culture.
 Its university was founded by royal charter in 1290 in Lisbon.